How would you decide what makes a top consulting firm? It’s hard to rank these firms because everyone has a different idea of what’s important.

 - Why you may not want to work for one of the top consulting firms

 Still have questions?

 If you have more questions about the best degrees for a career in consulting, leave them in the comments below.
 One of My Consulting Offer’s recruiters will answer them.

 Other people preparing to apply to consulting firms found the following pages helpful:

 Help with Your Consulting Application

-Thanks for turning to My Consulting Offer for advice on the best majors for consulting.
+Thanks for turning to My Consulting Offer for info on top consulting firms.
 My Consulting Offer has helped almost 89.6% of the people we’ve worked with to get a job in management consulting.
 We want you to be successful in your consulting interviews too.
 For example, here is how Maggie was able to get her offer from PA Consulting.